Geonovum/sospilot/docs/smartemission.rst

 adapted from the version used for RIVM LML).

-Most importantly, the raw Smart Emission Measurements data from Step 2 needs to be transformed to OWS O&M data.
-This is done via``substitutable templates``, like the Stetl config itself also applies.
+Most importantly, the raw Smart Emission Measurements data from Step 2 needs to be transformed to OWS Observations & Measurements (O&M) data.
+This is done via ``substitutable templates``, like the
+Stetl config itself also applies.
 This means we develop files with SOS Requests in which all variable parts get a symbolic value like ``{sample_value}``.
 These templates can be found under https://github.com/Geonovum/sospilot/tree/master/src/smartem/sostemplates in particular